Descalso drives in 4 runs in Arizona's 8-7 win over Dodgers - Philly

 The Dodgers weren't done yet.

 They trailed 8-7 in the eighth after pinch-hitter Chase Utley's single off Archie Bradley caromed off second base and into left-center, scoring Grandal, who singled, and Puig, who walked.
-The D-backs turned an inning-ending double play to limit the damage.
+Arizona turned an inning-ending double play to limit the damage.

 TRAINER'S ROOM